frischerZucker/jOeS/README.md

 **jOeS** is a hobby project to create an operating system for `x86_64` using C and the [Limine Bootloader](https://github.com/limine-bootloader/limine).
 My long-term goal is to create an OS that is able to run simple programms, preferrably on real hardware.
-As of now, I managed to write a lil kernel that can handle interrupt, print to a framebuffer.
+As of now, I managed to write a lil kernel that can handle interrupts and print to a framebuffer.
-It also includes some drivers for some (partially outdated :|) devices:
+It also includes drivers for a small list of (partially outdated :|) devices:
 - 8259 PIC
 - 8254 PIT
 - I8042 PS/2 Controller